 A + = 97-100 C + = 80-84

 A = 93-96 C = 75-79

-B + = 89-92 D = 70-74
+B + = 89-92 $\mathbf{D} = 70-74$

-B = 85-88 E = 69 and below
+$\mathbf{B} = 85-88$ E = 69 and below

-PreK-Grade 2 Progress Codes Grade Description Comments The student understands the concept/skills and works with little or no reinforcement or assistance.
-I Independe Independent/Proficient The student shows the ability to apply the knowledge or perform skills accurately without instructional support.
-Student is able to do more challenging work. Р Progressing The student's understanding of concepts/skills are developing and are in need of occasional reinforcement and assistance.
+Grade Description Comments • I Independent/Proficient The student understands the concept/skills and works with little or no reinforcement or assistance.
+The student shows the ability to apply the knowledge or perform skills accurately without instructional support.
+Students are abl to do more challenging work.
+P Progressing The student's understanding of concepts/skills are developing and 0 0 are in need of occasional reinforcement and assistance.
 The student is retaining material and shows the ability to apply the knowledge or skill with little instructional support.
-E Emerging The student's understanding of the concepts/skills are still at the beginning level and/or need reinforcement and assistance.
+E Emerging The student's understanding of the concepts/skills are still at th beginning level and/or need reinforcement and assistance.
 The student is being introduced to the skill and is beginning to use the skill in context with extensive instructional support.
 The student needs re-teaching/reinforcement.
-NA Not assessed at this time
+Not assessed at this time

-Grades 3-8 Core Subject Subcategories and Specials Classes Achievement Comments
+Grades 3-8 Core S ore Subject Subcategories and Specials Classes Achievement Comments

 Grade Description Grade

-Ι Independent/Proficient 97-100
+I Independent/Proficient 97-100

 V Very Good Progress 93-96

-Р Progressing 85-92
+P Progressing 85-92

 S Satisfactory 75-84

-Ν Needs Improvement 70-74
+N Needs Improvement 70-74

 U Unsatisfactory/Not Proficient 1-69

 NA Not Assessed at this Time 0